 The Rule of Law

 At Corrie we all follow ‘The Golden Rules’.
-All the children know the rules and are aware of the rewards (smilies and Golden Time) and sanctions (time-out, loss of Golden Time and detentions) which are used consistently by staff.
+All the children know the rules and are aware of the rewards (smilies and Golden Time) and sanctions (time-out, loss of Golden Time and reflection time) which are used consistently by staff.
 As they get older the children become increasingly aware of the need for rules and the importance of laws.
 As part of Investors In Pupils each class also has their own Class Charter which is developed democratically and signed by each child.
 Pupils also encounter representatives from different services such as the Police, The Fire Service and Health professionals and learn about the reasoning and purpose behind different sets of rules such as road safety.
 During Careers and Aspirations Week pupils may also meet a JP and lawyers who work to ensure the laws of the country are adhered to.
 Older pupils also attend ‘Crucial Crew’ where they find out about and explore the rules and laws for personal safety.

 Our school ethos is one of respect.
 All staff model respectful behaviour towards each other, parents and pupils.
 There is an expectation that pupils will follow the behaviour policy and that this is supported by parents.
 This was recognised at our school when we were accredited with The Investors in Pupils award.
 There is also an expectation that our learning environment is respected by all, to ensure that our school remains a warm and welcoming place to be.